-Our Favorite Hot Toddy Recipe
+How to Make Our Favorite Hot Toddy with Honey and Lemon

 We choose a dark rum or bourbon.
 Brandy or whisky work well, but a hot toddy with dark rum or bourbon are our favorite.

 You can deviate from the honey and lemon, as well.
-Orange, grapefruit or meyer lemon would be lovely.
+Orange, grapefruit or Meyer lemon would be lovely.
 We love the floral sweetness of honey, but brown sugar, agave nectar or other sweeteners can be used.

 Tea is a nice variation, too.
 We’ve tried chamomile, ginger and even a black tea before.
 All were nice, but the black tea really stood out as a favorite — especially with dark rum.

 A tiny splash of apple cider vinegar is really nice.
 Adam came up with the idea after ordering a hot toddy in the city — they mixed in a shrub, which is basically a fruit-and-vinegar syrup added to cocktails and sodas.
 The acid from the vinegar brings out all the flavors of the toddy without making it taste too sweet.